Georg Klein (composer): Projects Addressing Borders and Social Themes

-In 2015 he got the Dialogue Award of the Federal Ministry of Foreign Affairs, Germany, for his project European Border Watch Organisation at the European Media Art Festival EMAF in Osnabrueck.
-The jury (Abina Manning, Olaf Stüber, Peter Zorn) said: "Passing by an official looking office on a local side street, it may happen that a middle-aged person seduces us to engage in a Mephisto like debate.
-“The European Border Watch” encourages us to police the borders ourselves from the comfort of our own homes.
-This convincing creepy fake project finally forces us to strengthen our own arguments and be continually vigilant against the slippery slide of fanatical ideas."
-'Borders and Migration' are the main topic also in following works like Deep Difference Unit (Daegu, South Korea 2016), Grün Hören / Listening Green (Berlin, 2017) and The Sound before Silence - Souvenirs from North Korea (Berlin, 2018).
-In 2020, he received the Audio Walk Award for his soundwalk toposonie::engelbecken, which connects historical radio testimonies with the present in a place steeped in history.
-He dealt with the recent past in his immersive audiovisual installation Dark Matter(2021), which traces the development of hate speech in radical right-wing music and propaganda and ends with the attack in Halle (Saale) in 2019 Halle_synagogue_shooting.
+In 2015, he received a prize at the Dialogue Award of the Federal Ministry of Foreign Affairs, Germany, for his project European Border Watch Organisation at the European Media Art Festival in Osnabrueck.
+According to the jury (Abina Manning, Olaf Stüber, Peter Zorn): "The European Border Watch encourages us to police the borders ourselves from the comfort of our homes.
+This project forces us to strengthen our own arguments and be continually vigilant against the slippery slide of fanatical ideas."
+Borders and migration are topics in subsequent works like Deep Difference Unit (Daegu, South Korea 2016), Grün Hören / Listening Green (Berlin, 2017) and The Sound before Silence - Souvenirs from North Korea (Berlin, 2018).
+In 2020, he received the Audio Walk Award for his soundwalk toposonie::engelbecken, which connects historical radio testimonies with the present.
+His audiovisual installation Dark Matter (2021) traces the development of hate speech in radical right-wing music and propaganda and ends with the attack in Halle (Saale) in the 2019 Halle synagogue shooting.

+Curatorial Work and Lectures

-Georg Klein organized and curated various events and exhibitions, as well in his role as chair of the bgnm (staatsbank berlin, 2001-2005), as co-founder of the Errant Bodies group berlin (since 2013, now: Errant Sound), as curator at the MuseumsQuartier Vienna ("Post Colonial Flagship Store" PCFS, 2014) and at the DYSTOPIE - sound art festival, 2018, funded by Senate of Berlin, and 2020, funded by Kulturstiftung des Bundes.
-Since 1998, he has held many lectures in Germany and abroad, published numerous essays dealing with sound and media art, as well as art in public space, and he has given workshops, including at the Berlin University of Arts (UdK / Sound Studies) and the Istanbul Bilgi University and in 2015 at the Hochschule für Gestaltung HfG Karlsruhe too.
-Since 2013, he has been a lecturer in General Studies at the UdK Berlin and currently he is professor for sound art and director of the masters program Sound Studies and Sonic Arts.
+Klein has organized and curated events and exhibitions, and chaired the Berlin Society of New Music (BGNM) (2001-2005).
+He co-founded the Errant Bodies group Berlin (since 2013, now: Errant Sound), curated at the MuseumsQuartier Vienna ("Post Colonial Flagship Store" PCFS, 2014) and the DYSTOPIE - sound art festival, 2018, funded by Senate of Berlin, and 2020, financed by Kulturstiftung des Bundes.
+Since 1998, he has lectured in Germany and internationally, and has published essays on sound and media art as well as on art in public space.
+He has conducted workshops at institutions including the Berlin University of the Arts (UdK / Sound Studies), Istanbul Bilgi University, and, in 2015, the Karlsruhe University of Arts and Design (HfG Karlsruhe).
+Since 2013, he has held a lectureship in General Studies at the Berlin University of the Arts and serves as Professor of Sound Art and Director of the Master's Program in Sound Studies and Sonic Arts.

+Artistic Practice

+Klein's artistic practice incorporates sound, video, text, and photography.
+His installations and interventions in public spaces integrate visual, acoustic, situational, and political concepts.
+Some installations incorporate visitor involvement through interactive or participatory means.

+Klein's work engages with sites and situations, emphasizing their contradictions.
+His work explores themes of borders and their transgression in psychological and political spaces.
+His projects explore transborder audio-visual communication spaces and address perceptions of boundaries between art and reality.
+He employs strategies of artistic fabrication in works that create uncertainty for audiences.

+In recent years, the artistic debate on power in politics and the economy has been a focus of Klein's artistic and curatorial work.